 We also support local groups and initiatives who are looking to create safe spaces for cycling and walking and enabling people to ride.
-Currently we are actively supporting Deptford Folk, Brockley Better Streets, Make Lee Green and Better Streets for Grove Park.
+Currently we are actively supporting Deptford Folk, Brockley Better Streets, People’s Action for Telegraph hill, Make Lee Green and Better Streets for Grove Park.

 We campaign on all cycling issues in the borough, run events, cycle socially, carry out research and support London Cycling Campaign’s work.
 We always welcome new people who want to help support our aims and objectives.
 Email us if you’d like to get involved in our campaigning work or to share your ideas for how we can make things better for cycling in Lewisham.